Last Updated on July 25, 2022 by Cheryl Moreo

 Used to make lace, doilies, shawls, and other delicate items.

-To achieve an open, light, and lacy design, most lace patterns call for larger needles/hooks than specified in this blog or on the chart.
+Most lace patterns call for larger needles/hooks than specified in this blog or chart to achieve an open, light, and lacy design.

 Other Terms Used for Lace Weight